Strategy11/formidable-forms/readme.txt

 = 5.2.07 =
 * Fix: Step value validation was occasionally breaking in some cases due to rounding precision issues.

-= 5.2.06 =
-* New: The step value for number fields is now validated server side on submission.

-= 5.2.05 =
-* New: Added a new frm_focus_first_error filter to toggle of the behavior of the auto-focus that gets triggered on the first field with an error.
-* New: Added a new frm_include_alert_role_on_field_errors filter to toggle the alert role that gets added to field errors.

 <a href="https://raw.githubusercontent.com/Strategy11/formidable-forms/master/changelog.txt">See changelog for all versions</a>